DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/seaice.rst

           Arctic: [-180, 180, 50, 90]
           Antarctic: [-180, 180, -50, -90]

-``projections`` can be tuned to the user according to the section 'Projections and custom maps' in :ref:`graphic-tools`.
+``projections`` can be tuned to the user according to the section 'Projections and custom maps' in AQUA graphic tools documentation.

 Output
 ------